Aitslab/Covid19/README.md

 }
 ```

-and Please cite this Easyner paper if you use pipeline for dictionary-based NER.
+and please cite the EasyNER paper if you use it with the tools presented here

 ```bibtex
 @article{ahmed2023easyner,